Azure/azure-powershell/src/ResourceManager/MachineLearning/Commands.MachineLearning/help/Update-AzMlWebService.md

 ### UpdateFromObject
 ```
-Update-AzureRmMlWebService -ResourceGroupName <String> -Name <String> -ServiceUpdates <WebService> [-Force]
+Update-AzMlWebService -ResourceGroupName <String> -Name <String> -ServiceUpdates <WebService> [-Force]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Update-AzureRmMlWebService cmdlet allows you to update the non-static properties of a web service.
+The Update-AzMlWebService cmdlet allows you to update the non-static properties of a web service.
 The cmdlet works as a patch operation.
 Pass only the properties that you want modified.